onefoursix/streamsets-job-template-service/README.md

 - The Job Template that is run is dynamically selected based on rules applied to the request's <code>source-type</code> and  <code>target-type</code>

-- The Job's runtime parameters are passed in the request
+- A subset of the Job's runtime parameters are passed in by the caller as part of the request, which we can consider as "dynamic" runtime parameters, and additional pipeline and connection parameters are retrieved from the configuration store, which we can consider as "static" runtime parameters".

-- A Python application built using the StreamSets SDK selects the appropriate Job Template and retrieves the Job Template configuration from a database table
+- A Python application built using the StreamSets SDK selects the appropriate Job Template and retrieves the Job Template configuration and static parameters from a set of database tables.

 - The Python Application creates and starts Job Template Instance(s) that StreamSets Control Hub schedules on engines.